Can you consume 3000 calories while on Intermittent Fasting?

 Consuming the following foods will get you to attain the 3000 calories within the shortest time possible.
 However, they lack all the essential nutrients your body needs for good health.
 They are:

-However, you can indulge in your favorite treats in moderation only if your main meals contain whole nutrient-rich foods.
+However, you can moderately indulge in your favorite treats only if your main meals contain whole, nutrient-rich foods.

 Final Thoughts

-Maintaining a 3000-calories diet is challenging, especially if you are on the intermittent fasting dietary plan.
+Maintaining a 3000-calories diet is challenging, especially if you are fasting intermittently.
 Going about it wrongly can make you gain weight instead of losing it.

-The diet is perfect for those that work out too often and burn a lot of fat in the process.
+The diet is perfect for those who work out too often and burn a lot of fat.